mdfarragher/TCS/README.md

 First, make sure that [Python](https://www.python.org/downloads/) is installed on your computer.
 You can use either Windows, OS/X or Linux to run the sailing simulator.

+Now download the [Python Sailing Simulator](./race_simulator.py) and store it somewhere on your computer.
+We suggest you save the file in your Documents folder.
+Make sure you save the file as `race_simulator.py`.

+Next, open a Powershell window (or a Terminal window if you're using OS/X or Linux) and run the following command:

+`cd ~/Documents
+`

+This will change the current directory to the Documents folder where you have saved the racing simulator.

-Next, you need to install the Python library for Azure Event Hubs.
-Open a command line window and run the following command:
+Now you need to install the Python library for Azure Event Hubs.
+Run the following command:

 `pip install azure-eventhub
 `